 - You can have an active sexual life during your treatments.
 However, a decrease in your sexual drive may occur during this period.
 This may also be influenced by different factors (fatigue, stress, etc.). - It's safe to kiss, to touch, to hold hands, to sleep in the same bed and to cuddle. - The effect of the drug on male or female fertility is unknown.
 This medication may have an effect on the menstrual cycle as well as spermatozoid production.
 However, this does not prevent erection or sexual activity and as such, you can have an active sexual life during your treatments.
 Pregnancy is possible and this medication could be harmful to the fetus.
-The use of an effective method of contraception is highly recommended for both men and women while on treatment until 4 weeks after the end of treatment.
+The use of an effective method of contraception is highly recommended for both men and women while on treatment.
 Breast-feeding is contraindicated during treatment.